 Attempting a bike ride, walking across a fallen log, and climbing up a rocky trail requires coordination and balance that you simply can’t acquire without taking a tumble or two and learning cause and effect.
 It’s a messy process that can result in scuffed knees and muddy shoes, but the pay off is allowing your child to master these skills at their own pace.

 When my littles are making mud pies, a part of me cringes thinking about the laundry I’m bound to face that evening… But then I watch as the seconds turn into minutes, and soon an hour passes that they have been completely engaged in play.
 Without fighting, without my intervention, without me having to tell them what to do.
 When we’re playing inside, they pull out a different toy every 5 minutes.
 Nothing seemingly holds their attention for long before they’ve destroyed their room and quickly proclaim they are bored, looking to me to advise them on what activity they can engage in next.
 And let’s be honest, sometimes we all run out of educational/productive things for our tots to do indoors.
-Getting messy outside engages kids in a way that no toy can, and as result they are able to focus their attention on their current activity and play independently and confidently.
+Getting messy outside engages kids in a way that no toy can.
+As a result, they can focus their attention on their current activity and play independently and confidently.

 6. It increases vitamin D!

-Sunscreen is essential, of course, but playing outside exposes your kiddo to a healthy dose of vitamin D (so long as your not over exposing them, no sunburns please!).
-Vitamin D helps increase their bone strength, improves their immune system, and did you know that it can actually aid in more restorative sleep?
+Sunscreen is essential, of course, but playing outside exposes your kiddo to a healthy dose of vitamin D (so long as your not overexposing them, no sunburns, please!).
+Vitamin D helps increase their bone strength, improves their immune system, and did you know that it can aid in more restorative sleep?
 Which brings me to my next reason for outdoor play…

 8. Exploring green space can reduce your child’s stress.

 According to a Cornell study, views of nature and outdoor play in green space helps aid in stress reduction for kids.
 You might be thinking, what does a three-year-old have to be “stressed” about?
 But have you ever seen your little one flip their lid when trying to get them to share a toy?
-Toddlers are high strung, it’s a part of development but taking a roll in the green grass can help reduce their stress and increase positive social interactions.
-According to the study, “Green spaces foster social interaction and thereby promote social support”.
-Sounds like a good enough reason to “go green” for playtime to me!
+Toddlers are high strung, it’s a part of development, but taking a roll in the green grass can help reduce their stress and increase positive social interactions.
+According to the study, “Green spaces foster social interaction and thereby promote social support.”
+It sounds like a good enough reason to “go green” for playtime to me!

 9. It can improve and strengthen their vision for life.